linkeddatacenter/bigapi/README.md

 The idea is to highlight how elegance and beauty can manifest in software architecture, much like patterns in nature.
 By creating systems with recognizable structures and balanced, lightweight components, aesthetic principles guide the design even before functional requirements.
 Graceful and well-proportioned architecture leads to software that is not only efficient but also intuitively understandable.

-## Benefits
+### Benefits
-- **Enhanced Communication:** Offers a structured template for documenting and communicating software and system architectures, promoting better understanding among team members and stakeholders.
+- **Enhanced Communication:** Provides a structured template for documenting and communicating software and system architectures, fostering better understanding and alignment among team members and stakeholders.
-- **Flexible Detailing:** Allows the creation of architectural documentation at various levels of detail, accommodating different perspectives and requirements.
+- **Flexible Detailing:** Enables the creation of architectural documentation at various levels of detail, tailored to different perspectives and project requirements.

-## Template
+### Template
-We provide you with the **BIGAPI template** for architectural documentation — a comprehensive index designed to simplify your documentation process.
-This template serves as a structured framework where you can seamlessly **fill in your architecture decisions**, capturing every critical aspect of your system's design.
-By using BIGAPI, the once daunting task of documenting your architecture becomes **simple, effective, and painless**, allowing you to focus more on developing robust solutions rather than getting bogged down by complex documentation procedures.
+The **BIGAPI Template** simplifies architectural documentation with a well-structured, comprehensive framework.
+It provides a detailed index to help you:

+- Seamlessly document your **architecture decisions**, ensuring all critical aspects of your system design are captured.
+- Transition from complex, overwhelming documentation tasks to a **streamlined and effective process**.

+With BIGAPI, creating architectural documentation becomes a **simple, painless experience**, allowing you to focus on developing robust and innovative solutions instead of struggling with documentation complexities.

 The architectural documentation template is be organized in 10 sections:
 - [Getting Started](template/getting-started.md): What do you need to know about the project